 The course of lectures in this department comprises a faithful demonstration and description of the entire structure of the human body.
-Though the Professor, from the abundance of the material necessary to anatomical pursuits, is enabled in every case to resort to the recent dissection for illustration before his class, he has, from much experience, found the employment of accessory means indispensable, in order to enable the student, whose time is necessarily otherwise much engrossed, to form a satisfactory acquaintance with this important subject.
-For the exposition of parts, which are minute and complicate, he is provided with large and accurate models, so constructed that the parts can be taken asunder and replaced, thus furnishing the pupil with the double advantage of studying them by the analytic and synthetic methods.
+Though the Professor, from the abundance of the material necessary to anatomical pursuits, is enabled in every case to resort to the recent dissection for illustration before his class, yet, from much experience, he has found it indispensable to avail himself of accessory means, in order to enable the student, whose time is necessarily otherwise much engrossed, to form a satisfactory acquaintance with this important subject.
+For the exposition of parts, which are minute and complicate, he is provided with large and accurate models, so constructed that the parts can be taken asunder and replaced, thus furnishing the pupil with the double advantage of studying them by the analytic and synthetnic methods.

 In general anatomy, which has become recently of such great value in its application to physiology and practice, frequent recourse is had to highly magnified drawings, by which the Professor is enabled to convey a better knowledge of the growth and structure of parts, than he has found it possible to do by dissections and preparations alone.
-But he bears in mind, throughout his course, that the uses of anatomy, and the objects for which it is mainly studied, are its applications to practice.
-In the study of osteology and arthrology, he is careful to describe, as much as possible, the bones and ligaments in connexion, in order to convey with their general description that knowledge of their structure which will prove most useful in the treatment of surgical affections.
+But he does not cease to remember, throughout his course, that the uses of anatomy, and the objects for which it is mainly studied, are its applications to practice.
+In the study of osteology and arthrology, he is careful, by taking as much as possible, the bones and ligaments together, in order to convey with their general description that knowledge of their structure which will prove most useful in the treatment of surgical affections.
 Whilst faithfully demonstrating the muscular system, and exhibiting the simple and variously combined action of the muscles, he dwells most on those that are concerned in fractures and luxations, and in the production of deformities.
-In splanchnelogy and angeiology the same objects are held in view.
-In the study of the thorax, care is taken to furnish that knowledge of the relative position of the lungs, heart and vessels, which is so important in auscultation and percussion.
-In the description of the abdomen and pelvis, besides the minute detail of the structure of the parts concerned,-the varying positions of many of the organs,-the passages through which hernial protrusions may occur,-the regions that are most frequently the seat of abscess,-and the modes by which in operations the viscera may most readily be reached with instruments, are particularly illustrated.
-The arrangement of the fasciæ; and the surgical anatomy of the arteries are carefully described, and frequent reference is made-on all subjects requiring them-to enlarged paintings, in order to increase the clearness of the demonstrations.
-As the relative or topographical anatomy of the organs is that which is most important to the practitioner, care is takenso far as this can be done without disadvantage to special anatomy - to lay bare, and describe the parts together, as they are found in the body.
+In splanchnology and angeiology the same objects are held in view.
+In the study of the thorax, care is taken to furnish that knowledge of the relative position of the lungs, heart and vessels, which is so important in auscultation and percussion: in that of the abdomen and pelvis, besides the minute detail of the structure of the parts concerned,-the varying positions of many of the organs, the passages through which hernial protrusions may occur, the regions that are most frequently the seat of abscess, and the modes by which, in operations, the viscera may most readily be reached with instruments, are particularly illustrated.
+The arrangement of the fasciæ, and the surgical anatomy of the arteries are carefully described, and frequent reference is made-on all subjects requiring them-to enlarged paintings, in order to increase the clearness of the demonstrations.
+As the relative or topographical anatomy of the organs is that which is most important to the practitioner, care is taken-so far as this can be done without disadvantage to special anatomy-to lay bare, and describe the parts together, as they are found in the body.